Weeki Wachee Springs

 Spectators had the opportunity to look through windows to the natural beauty of the spring basin and “mermaids” – girls performing under the water.
 Selected local girls were just living under the water – sitting around the tables, eating, drinking, typing, painting.
 These simple activities later turned into elaborate shows.
 The main danger was created by the alligators – thus there was a guard sitting at the river and trying to spot them.

-At these times this was a quiet rural area and such an idea was extravagant by any account.
+In these times this was a quiet rural area and such an idea was extravagant by any account.
 Nevertheless, times were changing, more and more tourists were coming and the business turned out to be a success.
-Soon after this unusual show became world famous, the park more affluent and new attractions were added – orchid garden, jungle cruises, and others.
+Soon after this unusual show became world-famous, the park more affluent, and new attractions were added – orchid garden, jungle cruises, and others.

 In 1959 Weeki Wachee was purchased by the American Broadcasting Co.
 (ABC) and was heavily promoted.
 There was built a new underwater theater and up to 35 mermaids were employed in the springs.
 Since 2006 there “appeared” also mermen.

 Now the park is owned by the Florida Department of Environmental Protection, the mermaid show continues and the park is visited by some 200 thousand visitors every year.

 Over these years more than 300 mermaids have worked in springs.
 This has been a demanding, hard and at the same time highly unusual and creative profession.
 Weeki Wachee Mermaid show is a unique, local tradition, a part of Florida’s cultural heritage.